-The Internet industry has not yet agreed on a definition of what “Do Not Track” means, how compliance with “Do Not Track” would be measured or evaluated, or a common approach to responding to a “Do Not Track” signal.
-Consequently, due to the lack of guidance, we have not yet developed features that would recognise or respond to browser-initiated “Do Not Track” signals.
+The internet industry has not yet agreed on a definition of what “Do Not Track” means, how compliance with “Do Not Track” would be measured or evaluated, or a common approach to responding to a “Do Not Track” signal.
+Consequently, due to the lack of guidance, we have not yet developed features that would recognize or respond to browser-initiated “Do Not Track” signals.

 Special Notice for California Users

 California law requires that we inform California residents who have provided us with personal information that is primarily used for personal, family or household purposes that they may request that we provide information about our disclosures of certain categories of personal information to third parties for such third parties’ direct marketing purposes.